 Pictured above is the classic Leak 12/Plus.

-Recently, I've been experimenting with 813 rf tubes, using "chip amps" as power-tube drivers.
+Recently, I've been experimenting with 813 rf tubes in triode mode, using "chip amps" as power-tube drivers.
 I figure that the audio output is ~35W in Class A2 per channel.
 If the interstages were not $100 a pop, a wicked amp could be produced on the (relatively) cheap.
-However, I suspect that the driver's power supply would produce an unacceptable level of noise without interstages.
+However, I suspect that the driver's power supply would produce an unacceptable level of noise without the interstages.